freevs/DBMS_SQL-Data-Science-Interview-Questions/DBMS.md

 Example: In a customer relationship management (CRM) system, this tier would store customer details, transaction history, and other data relevant to the business.

+### Data Independence in DBMS
+Data independence is the capacity of a database system to allow changes at one schema level without requiring changes at the next higher level.
+This property is fundamental for maintaining, scaling, and evolving databases efficiently, as it separates the way data is stored from how it is accessed and viewed

+There are two main types:

+**Physical Data Independence**
+The capacity to change the internal schema (how data is physically stored) without requiring changes to the conceptual schema (the logical structure of the database).

+**Logical Data Independence**
+The capacity to change the conceptual schema (tables, relationships, constraints) without having to alter the external schemas (user views) or application programs.